-The H-1B visa is for foreign workers who will hold specialty occupations.
-Generally speaking, a specialty occupation is one which "which requires the attainment of a bachelor's degree or higher in a specific specialty as a minimum for entry into the occupation in the United States."
+The H-1B visa is for foreign workers who hold specialty occupations.
+Generally speaking, a specialty occupation is one "which requires the attainment of a bachelor's degree or higher in a specific specialty as a minimum for entry into the occupation in the United States."
 However specialized knowledge may be acceptable in lieu of a degree.

 There are two main requirements to obtaining an H-1B visa: First, the employer must demonstrate a need for someone in a specialty occupation.
-Second, the foreign national must have the required degree, or its equivalent, in a subject closely related to the position.
+Second, the foreign national must have the required degree –– or its equivalent –– in a subject closely related to the position.

-You must have a job offer from a qualified U.S. employer for work to be performed in the U.S., and you must be paid according to market value.
+Further, applicants must have a job offer from a qualified U.S. employer for work to be performed in the U.S., and the applicant must be paid according to market value.
 The employer must file an attestation with the Department of Labor stating that they will pay the applicant the prevailing wage.

-There are petitions that are not subject to the H-1B cap.
+Some H-1B petitions are not subject to the annual H-1B cap.
 These include individuals who already have been counted toward the cap in a previous year and have not been outside the U.S. subsequently for more than one year.
-Also, certain employers, such as universities, government-funded research organizations, and some nonprofit entities, are exempt from the H-1B cap.
+Also, certain employers, such as universities, government-funded research organizations, and some nonprofit entities are exempt from the H-1B cap.

-The goal of our law office is to make sure all petitions are ready to be filed weeks in advance of the April 1 filing date.
+The goal of our law office is to make sure all petitions are ready to be filed weeks in advance of the March 20 filing date.
 In this manner, we ensure all forms are properly signed, all checks have the correct amounts, and all documents necessary are included in the application package.
-Click here for more information on improving your chances of getting approved for an H-1B visa numbers being limited, we cannot afford any petition getting kicked back for technical reasons.
+Click here for more information on improving your chances of getting approved for an H-1B visa.

 Contact us today to speak with our managing attorney Karen-Lee Pollak and experienced immigration support team.